Raport EKObarometru wskazuje kluczowe cechy

 The environmental fee is payable by 31 March of the current year for the previous year.
 This means that the environmental fee for 2024 must be paid by 31 March 2025 (Monday).

-The environmental fee should be paid into the account of the Marshal’s Office competent for the place of registration of the entity using the environment (for gases and dust) or for the place of use of the environment (for other).
+The environmental fee should be paid into the account of the Marshal's Office competent for the place of registration of the entity using the environment (for gases and dust) or for the place of use of the environment (for others).

 Who does not pay the environmental fee?
 Exemption catalogue